 Click here for the best hotel deals in Melaka!

 Again, Kate was the one who arranged the entire trip.
 It is important to anchor a good location of your hotel so that will be the base where all your activities start.
 Kate found a relatively good deal on agoda.com where we stayed at the Novotel @ 1 Borneo Kota Kinabalu for only $70SGD per night.
-There are many cheap travel deals online.

 The good thing about staying at the Novotel is that